 We are a group of civic-minded young professionals who have all been affected by Alzheimer’s or dementia in some way.
 Many of us have lost loved ones—parents, grandparents, and friends—and/or have served as caregivers.
 Although we have different experiences with this disease, we are united by a single desire to see an end to Alzheimer’s disease and related dementias.

 Composed of over 70 up-and-coming young professionals, our members range in age between 21 and 40 and reside throughout the City of Chicago and the neighboring suburbs.
-As one of Chicago’s premier Junior Boards, we are the recipient of YNPN Chicago’s 2013 Associate Board of the Year Award and a finalist for 2016.
+As one of Chicago’s premier Junior Boards, we are the recipient of YNPN Chicago’s 2013 and 2018 Associate Board of the Year Award.

 Our Board meets regularly—whether it’s to plan fundraisers, volunteer at senior communities, lobby on a state or federal level to improve care and support for those living with the disease and their loved ones, or simply to support one another in the fight against Alzheimer’s.

 The Junior Board was created to support and enhance the efforts of the the Alzheimer’s Association Illinois Chapter.
 The Alzheimer’s Association Illinois Chapter is the leading volunteer health organization in Alzheimer’s disease care - serving 87 counties in Illinois, with offices in Bloomington, Carbondale, Chicago, Joliet, Peoria, Quincy, Rockford and Springfield.
 Since 1980, the Association has provided reliable information and care consultation; created supportive services for families; increased funding for dementia research; and influenced public policy changes across the state.